 The NCA had a direct influence on the actors, design, and implementation of the peace process and ceasefire monitoring mechanisms in Myanmar.
 The signing of the NCA triggered the beginning of the formal peace process, the Union Peace Conference, which started on January 12, 2016.
-It is focused on resolving the issues around the Myanmar's armed conflict and building national reconciliation, with an emphasis on five topics: political, security, economic, social, and land and natural resources.
-The body comprises 700 members from government, military, parliament, ethnic armed organizations, political parties, ethnic representatives, and others such as academics and community leaders.
-The UPC is slated to run for 3-5 years, with state-based dialogues and specialized outreach sessions for different interest groups throughout.
-The upcomments are dialogues and specialized outreach sessions for different interest groups throughout.
+It is focused on resolving the issues around the Myanmar's armed conflict and building national reconciliation, with an emphasis on five topics: political, security, economic, social, and land and natural resources.74 The body comprises 700 members from government, military, parliament, ethnic armed organizations, political parties, ethnic representatives, and others such as academics and community leaders.
+The UPC is slated to run for 3-5 years, with state-based dialogues and specialized outreach sessions for different interest groups throughout.75

 The NCA's language stating "a reasonable number/ratio of women representatives in the political dialogue process" was transferred directly from the agreement into the framework of the political dialogue, which then added that parties should try to select 30 percent female delegates.
 The lack of mandate or political will around women's participation led to stark numbers at the outset of the UPC.
-As of January 2016, only two women served on the 48 member Union Peace Dialogue Joint Committee (UPDJC), the leadership body of the Union Peace Conference.
-However, at the conclusion of the first meeting of the UPC in January 2016, a proposal was approved by the conference to require "at least 30 percent participation by women at different levels of political dialogues according to the political dialogue framework of the nation-wide ceasefire agreement."
-How that quota is to be designed and applied still remains a question, but the influence of the earlier 30 percent discussion among EAOs is evident.
+As of January 2016, only two women served on the 48 member Union Peace Dialogue Joint Committee (UPDJC), the leadership body of the Union Peace Conference.76 Women were just 7 percent of the Union Peace Conference when it first convened.77 However, at the conclusion of the first meeting of the UPC in January 2016, a proposal was approved by the conference to require "at least 30 percent participation by women at different levels of political dialogues according to the political dialogue framework of the nation-wide ceasefire agreement."78 How that quota is to be designed and applied still remains a question, but the influence of the earlier 30 percent discussion among EAOs is evident.